adityakalra424/cryptonite_taskphase_adityakalra/Perceiving Permissions/permission setting practise.md

 # permission setting practise
 ## INTRODUCTION
-In this 7th challenge we have to solve the problem by setting the permission for the `/challenge/pwn` in the order asked to get the flag using `chmod`.
+In this 7th challenge we have to solve the problem by setting the permission for the `/challenge/pwn` in the order asked to get the flag using `chmod` and `=` and `-`.In this challenge we learn about `=` and how `=` is used to set the permission for the file. we also learn about `-` which is used when u want to remove all permissions for `user/group/other`.
 ## CODE
 ``` bash
 hacker@permissions~permissions-setting-practice:~$ /challenge/run